Sheikh551845/Z-Event/questions_and_answers.md

 When num is 3, the condition evaluates to true again, and count is further incremented by 1.

-After the loop finishes, count is 3, so the correct answer is option B: 2.
+After the loop finishes, count is 3.